 As promised, this is part two of what causes autoimmune diseases!
 Seemingly out of nowhere, autoimmune diseases have risen to a degree that cannot be ignored.
 Given this rise, it’s extremely important to understand what triggers them.
 The cause of autoimmune disorders can seem mysterious, but there are some very common causes for them.
 In my first video on this subject, I addressed the fact that toxins can trigger autoimmune diseases.
 These toxins are found everywhere from mercury fillings to cosmetics to the food we eat!
 In addition to these nasty but common toxins, infection can cause autoimmune diseases, and that is what I will be covering in this video.

-Three main categories of infection trigger these terrible conditions.
-Although the infections all have the ability to trigger autoimmune diseases, this ability depends largely on a person’s genes.
-This means that a person could have one of these infections, but not an autoimmune disease.
+Now, there are three main types of infections that can trigger these tough conditions.
+It’s a bit tricky, though, because the ability to trigger autoimmune diseases depends on a person’s genes.
+So, someone might have one of these infections but not necessarily an autoimmune disease.

-Once again testing is the key here.
-Once the root infections are identified treatment is straight forward.
-Often I find that patients with autoimmune diseases have multiple triggers.
-For example a person with some sort of toxin has a weak immune system and is then vulnerable to infections.
+Testing is the key to figuring things out here.
+Once we identify the root infections, treating them becomes more straightforward.
+Often, I find that people with autoimmune diseases have multiple triggers.
+For instance, someone with some kind of toxin exposure might have a weakened immune system, making them more susceptible to infections.

 Getting folks with autoimmune diseases back on track involves understanding all the underlying problems, and testing helps us get to the bottom of it.
 Learn more about Functional Medicine to see if it’s right for you.